artemohorbunov/tic-tac-toe/README.md

 ## 🧩 Game Logic

-* The game ends when either the player or the computer wins
+* The game ends when either one of the players (in PvP mode) or the computer (in PvE mode) wins
 * If the board is filled without a winner, the game is declared a draw

 ## 🚧 Future Improvements

-* Player vs Player mode
 * GUI version (JavaFX or Swing)
 * Score tracking or stats